exVick/Drones_SS2024/README.md

 ## 3. Our Solutions

 ### 1. Extract characteristic features for every UAV, distinguishing it from the others.
 We completed the task: see the presentation for more info.
+The code for this is in drone_classification.ipynb and Frequency_bands_analysis.ipynb.

 ### 2. Use the features to classify (through a multi-class model) to determine the type of UAV.
 We completed the task: see the presentation for more info.
+The code for this is in drone_classification.ipynb.

 ### 3. Use the features to determine which activities the UAV is doing.
 We have input for future work: see the presentation for more info.
+The code for this is in drone_classification.ipynb.

 ### 4. Distinguish LOS/NLOS.
 Beyond scope of our work.